Egekocaslqn00/nyc-mobility-intelligence/README.md

 > **[Türkçe README için buraya tıklayın](README.tr.md)**

+> ⚠️ **Important Note:** Due to GitHub's file size limits, the 1GB datasets are not directly visible in this repository.
+But don't worry!
+The data will be **automatically downloaded** when you run the project.
+Details are below.

 This is an end-to-end data science project designed to understand, predict, and optimize New York City's complex transportation network.
 Using **~1 Million rows** of real-world data (NYC TLC), it features AI models for demand prediction, market analysis, and driver optimization.

 ---